Bojan Zoranović

 Bojan Zoranović (Бојан Зорановић; born 12 April 1990) is a Serbian coach and footballer.
-He is the head coach of Serbian White Eagles FC of the Canadian Soccer League.

 Club career

 Early career

 Zoranović began his career in 2006 in the Serbian League West with FK Takovo.
 In 2007, he moved up to the Serbian First League with Metalac Gornji Milanovac.
 Metalac would secure promotion to the country's top-tier league in the 2008-09 season.
-The club re-signed him for the following season where he made his debut in the SuperLiga.
+The club re-signed him for the following season, where he made his debut in the SuperLiga.
 His debut match was on August 14, 2010, against OFK Beograd.
-Though he managed to make his debut in the first division he spent the majority of his tenure with loan spells with Šumadija Aranđelovac and Metalac Trgovački.
+Though he managed to make his debut in the first division, he spent the majority of his tenure with loan spells with Šumadija Aranđelovac and Metalac Trgovački.

 Serbia

 He had another stint in the Serbian top tier in 2012 with Radnicki Kragujevac.
 In his debut season with Radnicki, he played 7 matches.
-After a season with Radnički, he returned to his former club Metalac Gornji Milanovac where he appeared in 8 matches.
+After a season with Radnički, he returned to his former club Metalac Gornji Milanovac, where he appeared in 8 matches.

 He returned to the Serbian second tier the following season to play with Mačva Šabac.
 In total, he appeared in 6 matches for the club.